 1. (1-3) The emotional revelation.

 Then Joseph could not restrain himself before all those who stood by him, and he cried out, “Make everyone go out from me!”
 So no one stood with him while Joseph made himself known to his brothers.
 And he wept aloud, and the Egyptians and the house of Pharaoh heard it.
 Then Joseph said to his brothers, “I am Joseph; does my father still live?”
 But his brothers could not answer him, for they were dismayed in his presence.

 b.
-Joseph made himself known to his brothers: This perhaps means that Joseph told them he was Joseph and showed his brothers that he was circumcised.
-Jewish legend says the brothers could never believe this high Egyptian official was Joseph unless he showed he was circumcised.
+Joseph made himself known to his brothers: This means that Joseph told them he was Joseph and perhaps showed his brothers that he was their brother.
+This may have been done with scars or birthmarks that were characteristic of their brother Joseph.

 ii.
-Their dismay was a shadow of what will happen when the Jewish people see Jesus for who He is again: And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
-Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn.
-(Zechariah 12:10)
+Their dismay was a preview, a prophecy of what will happen when the Jewish people again see Jesus and see Him for who He is: And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
+Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn (Zechariah 12:10).

 2. (4-8) Joseph’s testimony.